-Cooking Lake is well-protected from acidification; its pH of 9.4 is well above that of pure water (i.e., pH 7; Table 1).
-Cooking is a hardwater, slightly saline lake: ion concentrations (Table 1) are fairly high.
+Cooking Lake is well-protected from acidification; its pH of 8.9 is well above that of pure water (i.e., pH 7).
+Cooking Lake is a hardwater, slightly saline lake.
+Ion concentrations are relatively high (Table 1).
 Dominant ions include bicarbonate, carbonate, sodium, and magnesium.
 Ions are supplied by weathering in the watershed, groundwater inflows, and from deposition of pollutants from the air.
 Reduced water levels can also cause an increase in the concentration of ions as water evaporates, leaving the ions behind to accumulate.
-Declining water levels, due to a 20-year drought in the region, may be responsible for some of the high ion levels.
+Declining water levels, due to a 20-year drought in the region, may be responsible for some of the high ion concentrations.

-The average concentrations of various heavy metals (as total recoverable concentrations) in Cooking Lake were not available for the summer of 2006, with the exception of iron,.
-Despite not having the data for Cooking Lake, the CCME heavy metal guidelines for the Protection of Freshwater Aquatic Life are given in Appendix 1 for reference.
+The average concentrations of various heavy metals (as total recoverable concentrations) in Cooking Lake were not available for the summer of 2007, with the exception of iron.
+Iron concentrations and CCME heavy metal guidelines for the Protection of Freshwater Aquatic Life are presented for reference in Appendix 1.